ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.6.5.1.
 General Purpose SSD (gp2)

+* Volume size: 1 GB - 16 TB

-Uses a performance bucket architecture based on the IOPS it can deliver.
+* Uses a performance bucket architecture based on the IOPS it can deliver.
 The GP2 starts with 5.4M IOPS allocated.
 It is all available instantly.

-You can consume the capacity quickly or slowly over the life of the volume.
+* You can consume the capacity quickly or slowly over the life of the volume.
 The capacity is filled back based upon the volume size.
 Min of 100 IOPS added back to the bucket per second.

-Above that, there are 3 IOPS/GiB of volume size.
+* Above that, there are 3 IOPS/GiB of volume size.
 The max is 16,000 IOPS.
 This is the **baseline performance**

-Default for boot volumes and should be the default for data volumes.
+* Default for boot volumes and should be the default for data volumes.
 Can only be attached to one EC2 instance at a time.

 #### 1.6.5.2.
 General Purppose SSD (gp3)